Health and Wellness Student Handbook

 - Your resume to assist the faculty member in being more familiar with your experiences.

 - Acknowledgement in advance of the extra time the faculty member will take to provide the recommendation

 Faculty members are happy to help you and support your success in the process.
 However, unfortunately when requests are made at the last minute with inadequate information, requests cannot always be accommodated.

 Participation in clubs and student activities are great ways to develop leadership capabilities, do volunteer work, broaden horizons and make friends.

 The NYIT Student Government Association (SGA) advocates on behalf of student interests and includes senators from each NYIT division.
 Our department encourages you to become active and represent the School of Health Professions.
 Please contact the SGA president to find out how to facilitate election to the student senate and visit the website about events and clubs.

-To join our club or find out more information, please contact any of the following people:
+To join the club or find out more information please contact any of the following people:

 Alexandra Hermanowski - President